This is a new strand, a quest which will go round the country – seasides, cities, spa towns….

 And Burnham’s hardly fodder for the National Trust, is it?

-Unlike Suffolk’s Lavenham, which is where I’ll champion, though there’s some wonderful Essex villages I don’t know well.
-I’m not alone in thinking, I don’t know much of note in Cambridgeshire other than its cities, and even the brochures and glossies don’t offer any dissent from that.
-I would defy anywhere in the country to do better than Lavenham, though I am aware of several very lovely villages in those famous counties such as Gloucestershire, but whom get more attention – but not necessarily deservingly – than the rest of the country.
+Unlike Suffolk’s Lavenham, which is where I’ll champion, though there’s some wonderful Essex villages I’m getting to know.
+I’m not alone in thinking there’s not much of note in Cambridgeshire other than its cities, and even the brochures and glossies don’t offer any dissent from that.
+I would defy anywhere in the country to do better than Lavenham, though I am aware of several very lovely villages in those famous counties such as Gloucestershire, but whom get more attention – but not necessarily deservingly.

 The whole of Lavenham really does look like this

 Lavenham is part of a swathe of lovely Wool Towns who I’m sure I’ll write about as a Day Out, and who ignore the county border and run from south Suffolk into north Essex.
 Coggeshall might well compete – alas I’ve not visited yet – and Thaxted is a serious contender and contester for prettiest village, though like many others listed here, it was once a town because of having a mayor and market.
 It has a guildhall, large church, important timbered and brick buildings, a windmill and the homes of a famous composer and infamous highwayman.
-But I think Thaxted isn’t the best because you can see all these in one well framed view.
+But I think Thaxted isn’t the best because you can see all these in one well framed view, and it has few places to eat and shop (photo below).

 Lavenham et al would be impressive even if they were purely residential.
-Lavenham really does look like…. no I don’t want to say museum piece, time travel, or film set.
 I expected a single old street, cunningly photographed to appear as many, but it is as well preserved as it appears – and better.
 It does have several shops and one could meet many needs without ever leaving the village – alpaca products, theatre set curios for three thousand pounds, artwork, chemists, and places to eat and drink.
-It’s also got a publisher, two museums (none in Burnham Market) and several societies – is this something that Burnham has? – they aren’t on the BM website, which was more welcoming and inclusive sounding than I’d expected (still not sure about those second homers taking over a village).
+It’s also got a publisher, two museums (none in Burnham Market) and several societies – is this something that Burnham has? – they aren’t on the BM website, which was more welcoming and inclusive sounding than I’d expected.
 There are individual buildings worth seeing at Lavenham, and not just that church and Guildhall.
 You need to walk around, not just pass through a single spot.
 Lavenham’s not revealed all in one postcard, unlike popularly photographed nearby villages such as Kersey or Cavendish.

 I also think its undulations help Lavenham’s picturesque quality.
 Fun to descend on a bike too.

 Long Melford (above) has something Lavenham doesn’t – the green and the two mansions – but I think I still prefer Lavenham for a more compact feel (ie herring shaped town grid round a market rather than one long street).
 Perhaps I need to do a post on not well known but pleasant villages of the region, for I can think of many who again would be famous by other counties’ standards.
 Why is Burnham prettier than Hingham, or Woolpit, or Bildeston?
-Why does Finchingfield get on postcards, but Haughley doesn’t?
+Why does Finchingfield get on postcards, but Haughley and Gt Bardfield don’t?
 (Why does my spell checker not know their names but it does Burnham’s?)
-Clare is very special but I do not know it well enough to argue its case here.
+Clare is very special, but it’s kind of a town.
+It has a castle and a priory which Lavenham doesn’t, but the church is less interesting and its museum in Ancient House is small.
+It is pretty and has good facilities – or am I just getting inured?

 I still rate Little Walsingham (see previous article) because it’s unusual to have an abbey in the heart of a village built for pilgrims.
 I like that today (though not medievally), Walsingham’s focus is not on commerce, but on genuine spiritual seeking; and that it’s still a real village.
-I love its antiquity – rare for North Norfolk, in that it has timbering and flint facades which are contemporary with its parish church.
+I love its antiquity, and the many timbering and flint facades.

 Suggestions for contesters welcome.
 Or people who want to stick up for Burnham Market – I would gladly be proved wrong.